vibhutirohan/Urban-Crash-Risk-Radar/README.md

     <em>Memphis (TN) • Detroit (MI) • New York City (NY) • Boston (MA) • Los Angeles (CA)</em>
   </p>

-  <h3>“A multi-city lakehouse that ingests crash & weather data, engineers features, trains a predictive model, and serves hourly risk heatmaps on the web — using AWS only.”</h3>
+  <h3>“A multi-city lakehouse that ingests crash & weather data, engineers features, trains a predictive model on ~50 years of historical data, and serves yearly risk heatmaps on the web — using AWS only.”</h3>
 </div>

 ---